Champs look back, then look ahead

-Former Walton High School standout Carter Kieboom enters spring training bidding to succeed Anthony Rendon as the Nationals’ third baseman.
+Nationals pitcher Patrick Corbin talks with manager Dave Martinez during a workout at the team’s camp.

-WEST PALM BEACH, Fla. — Former Walton High School star Carter Kieboom, a rookie who will get a shot to be the Washington Nationals’ starting third baseman on opening day, took grounders alongside Asdrúbal Cabrera, a versatile, 14th-year infielder who was among seven free agents returning to the World Series champions.
+WEST PALM BEACH, Fla. — Carter Kieboom, a rookie who will get a shot to be the Washington Nationals’ starting third baseman on opening day, took grounders alongside Asdrúbal Cabrera, a versatile, 14th-year infielder who was among seven free agents returning to the World Series champions.

 Across the diamond on Field 3 at the club’s spring training facility, Ryan Zimmerman, another one of those returnees, shared duties at first base with Eric Thames, one of the few new faces expected to be on the 26-man roster.